-Cavity ring-down spectroscopy (CRDS) and cavity mode dispersion spectroscopy (CMDS) were applied to measure the CO lines near 1560~nm using the same high-finesse cavity.
-The experimental setup is similar to that presented in Refs.~\cite{cheng2015, Wang2017JCP, Tao2018}.
-A schematic configuration of the experimental setup is shown in Fig.~\ref{fig:setup}.
-The outer chamber was made of stainless steel to maintain vacuum.
-A heating pad was attached to the outer layer of stainless steel to facilitate initial temperature control.
-The chamber consists of three distinct layers of aluminum alloy construction.
-The outermost layer is for temperature control, the middle layer provides heat shielding, and the innermost layer is used as the sample cell.
-The optical cavity was composed of a pair of high-reflective (HR) mirrors ($R = 99.997\%$ at 1.5-1.7 $\mu$m), separated by a distance of 118 cm, corresponding to a free-spectral range of 126.9 MHz, and a mode width of about 0.6 kHz.
 An external cavity diode laser (ECDL, Toptica DL Pro) was used as the probe laser source.
 A beam from the laser, referred to as the ``locking beam'', was introduced into the optical cavity and the frequency was stabilized using the Pound-Drever-Hall (PDH) technique.
 Another laser beam, referred to as the ``probing beam'', was frequency-shifted via an acoustic-optical modulator (AOM) and a fiber electro-optical modulator (EOM) and then introduced into the cavity from the opposite side of the cavity.